 District School Year

 Check category: Senior High/High School Junior High/Middle School

 Performer's Name Grade

-Event Type Instrument
+Event Type In nstrument

-Music Grade Leve :1
+Music Grade Level ·

-Parent/Guardian: 1 Name
+Parent/Guardian: N ame

-Signature
+Signature -

 Director: Name Signature

-The District Chair person will approve the appl ication if proper paper work is submitted on time.
+The District Chairp erson will approve the application ion if proper paper work is submitted on time.

-of the student is abilities of the student.
-Information pertinent to any other details which will help the judges unting the performance.
+of the student is ities of the student.
+Information pertinent to t y other details which will help the judges und the performance.

-The District Chair One copy of this for person will keep one copy of orm will be placed in a mani irector before the MPA if the application is denied. f this form. la envelope marked "Confidential: for district chair adjudicator's comment sheet. person
+The District Chairp One copy of this fo erson will keep one copy of this nvelope marked "Confidential: for district chairpo erson

-It will not be retu rned to the student.
+It will not be retur rned to the student.

-Classification: Ap proved Not allowed d Date
+Date

-Signature of Distri ct Chairperson
+Signature of Distric et Chairperson

-Valid for ONE year ar only.
-Application must be e re-submitted in subsequent years.
+Valid for ONE year only.
+Application must be re-submitted in subsequent years.

-PERMUTATIONS OF MARCHING MPA RATINGS

-NOTE: The final rating can be no higher than the highest Music (MUS) caption rating.
+PERMUTATIONS OF MARCHING MPA RATINGS NOTE: The final rating can be no higher than the highest Music (MUS) caption rating.
 The Visual Performance (VP) and General Effect (GE) ratings are interchangeable in computing the final ratings.